nilsbrummond/Neverwinter-ACT-Plugin/README.md

 =====
 - Needs testing and verification.
 - Tracking of CW Chaotic Growth gives the healing credit to the last CW to MM the target.
-- Companion pet's may not be handled the best way
-- Really wish we could detect zone changes.
 - I'm sure there are losts of different special cases left to handle.
 - Combat log colored.
 - Companion Pet's owners tracked.
-- Added damage base recording and effectiveness (dmg / dmgBase)
+- Damage base recording and effectiveness (dmg / dmgBase)
-- Removed default ACT features and columns that are not used be the NW plugin
 - Added 'Flank' (Combat Advantage?) as it's own column they way Critical Hits are.
 - Removed Column types and features of ACT that are not used by the NW plugin.